CSE-Club-ISU/STEM-Programs/README.md

 ![MazeGame1](https://github.com/CSE-Club-ISU/STEM-Algorithms/assets/7538725/03e102ba-80a2-475a-a29d-aafb5ac64442)

+### How can I contribute?

+You are welcome to contribute in any way you see fit.
+Part of this project is to provide a learning experience for those interested in programming.

 ### Todo:
 * Create better maze algorithms
 * Improve the UI
 * Migrate to android studio?
 * Create other algorithm games:
   * Higher or lower?
+  * Simple Programming games
+  * Puzzle games

 Notes on compiling to jar file from intellij:
 * Add a .manifest.txt file to src and write :Main-Class: src/Frame" inside